keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/_index.md

 hidechildren: false # this flag hides all sub-pages in the sidebar-multicard.html
 ---

-> **Note**
-This section is under development.
-We welcome your input!**

 This section provides excercises to introduce you to the Keptn Lifecycle Toolkit.
-Choose the exercise that interest you the most.
+Choose the exercise that interests you the most.

 ## Introducing the Keptn Lifecycle Toolkit

 This exercise introduces three common use cases for the Lifecycle Toolkit and walks you through the implementation process for each.
-We recommend that you do all three exercises in order but you can do any of the independently.
+We recommend that you do all three exercises in order but you can do any of them independently.

 * [Getting started with Keptn metrics](metrics)
 * [Standardize access to observability data](observability)